 For the Microsoft 365 connector, the Cloud application administrator role is required in order for the FlexNet Beacon to retrieve a token that allows read only access to Microsoft Graph.
+For more information, see the note below as well as: https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-adminroles.

-For more information, see https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles.
-The generated refresh token can only be used to access data that the user sees and consents to during the token generation process, which is offline read-only access to Active Directory and Reports (directory.read.all, reports. read. all, and offline\access).
+Note: To be able to show Office 365 license consumption information in FlexNet Manager Suite, Microsoft requires read access for Users, Subscribed SKUs, and Reports from Office 365.
+FlexNet Beacon uses Microsoft Graph APIs to retrieve this data from Office 365.
+Microsoft Graph APIs only allow an administrator to read all of this information.
+However, FlexNet Beacon does not use credentials to connect to Office 365 via Microsoft Graph, which would give it full access as the user, but instead requests a token from Microsoft.
+Microsoft generates this token to allow access only to requested resources, and only for requested permissions.
+The token cannot be used to access any other resources and cannot be used to access any information on requested objects which requires other permissions.
+For example, a User.ReadAll permission only allows getting a list of users but does not allow getting a list of Calendar events or reading mail.
+The generated refresh token can only be used to access data that the user sees and consents to during the token generation process, which is offline read-only access to Active Directory and Reports (directory.read.all, reports.read.all, and offline\access).
 Offline means the FlexNet Beacon can connect and get data from Office 365 at schedule run without user actually signing in.